-Court of Appeals Extends Denney Damages into Medical Malpractice for the First Time
+Court of Appeals Cites Denney Damages in Medical Malpractice Ruling for the First Time

-A decision today from the Court of Appeals appears to extend to medical malpractice cases – for the first time – a controversial 2016 opinion that allows plaintiffs in wrongful death cases to recover lost wages of the decedent as well as loss of financial support.
-The ruling could lead to higher potential exposure for medical providers and their insurers as more plaintiffs will rely on this ruling to seek what essentially are double recoveries.
+A decision July 30, 2020 from the Court of Appeals applies, for the first time in a medical malpractice case, a controversial 2016 opinion that allows plaintiffs in wrongful death cases recovery of lost wages of the decedent as well as loss of financial support.
+FBMJ attorneys believe this ruling improperly interprets the law and allows plaintiffs to pursue what amounts to double recoveries.
+Medical providers and their insurers should be aware of this development which could lead to higher potential exposure in medical malpractice suits.

 In its 2016 ruling in Denney v Kent County Road Commission, the Court of Appeals held that plaintiffs could recover damages for a decedent’s wage loss under the Wrongful Death Act (WDA).
 In the wake of Denney, plaintiffs’ attorneys began to seek what have come to be called “Denney Damages” or attempts to “double dip” by asserting concurrent claims for lost wages and loss of financial support.

 This week, the Court of Appeals issued its opinion in Estate of Langell v.
 McLaren, et al, a medical malpractice case.
 The full opinion is available here.
 While an unpublished opinion, the decision in Langell is the first opinion from the Court of Appeals applying the holding of Denney in the context of a medical malpractice case.